g3tsyst3m/g3tsyst3m.github.io/_posts/2026-2-21-Gaining Initial Access and Outsmarting SmartScreen.md

 Okay, so that's one approach you can take to prep your payload.
 This can go a number of ways of course.
 You could have used a .ps1 script or py-to-exe executable, .hta script, .vbs, and so on.
 You get the idea.
 The primary key is to "cloak" your scripts inside a virtual disk file.
 I've tried **.iso** and **.img** and those get flagged more often than I'd like.
 The only consistent way I've found to include an attachment and it not get flagged is through the use of `.VHDX` files.
 Here's the script I used to package this btw.
 It needs to be ran as Administrator to create the `.VHDX` file.

 ~~It does **NOT** need admin rights to mount/open it as a user.~~ **<-- Revision 3/29/2026**: This is incorrect.
 You need to be a member of the local administrators group for this to work.
-Thank you to the kind and responsible user who pointed this out to me!
+Thank you to the kind and responsible reader who pointed this out to me!

 - **VHD_PATH** is the output file
 - **EXE_TO_COPY** is the executable you wish to add to the VHDX